htorodriguez/comsol_ML/README.md

         y_pred=pipeline.predict(X_test)

 # Sensitivity, Robustness or Pareto frontier
-Make 1st or total
-Define cost functions,
+[Sensitivity analysis[(https://renovadotengineering.wordpress.com/2020/03/17/example-post-3/) to identify the inputs have the larger or the smaller effect on the outputs
+Robustness analysis to estimate the 6-sigma ranges of the output distributions Find pareto frontier for cost against performance

-# Confirm on model
+# Confirm on model and confirm on hardware
+Return to the original model to confirm predictions.
+Make experiments.
+Repeat.